Anderson Localization of Ion-Temperature-Gradient Modes and Ion Temperature Clamping in Aperiodic Stellarators: Abstract

 \section{Abstract}

-Ion temperature clamping --- the saturation of $T_i$ at a fixed fraction of $T_e$ regardless of heating power --- is observed across stellarator experiments.
-We propose a minimal model based on Anderson localization.
-Starting from a reduced fluid model for drift waves [\textit{Phys.\ Fluids} \textbf{26}, 880 (1983)], we show that the aperiodic magnetic geometry of a stellarator enables us to cast the ion-temperature-gradient (ITG) eigenvalue equation in the form of the Aubry--Andr\'{e}--Harper (AAH) difference equation, which is an exactly solvable mathematical model exhibiting Anderson localization.
-The incommensurate aperiodicity of the curvature spectrum drives a global localization transition in ballooning space.
-The AAH framework identifies the topological character of the transition exactly: for incommensurate wavenumber ratio $\alpha$, all eigenstates localize simultaneously when the quasiperiodic coupling $\lam > 1$, with localization length $\xiL = 1/\ln\lam$.
-For the continuous quasiperiodic Hill equation appropriate to the physical ITG problem, the precise localization threshold is determined by the Mathieu discriminant $\Delta(\eta_i) \equiv \mathrm{Tr}[M(\eta_i)]$, where $M$ is the transfer matrix, and $\eta_i = L_n/L_{T_i}$ is the dimensionless ratio of the logarithmic density gradient scale length to the logarithmic ITG scale length.
-We identify a three-threshold ordering: the linear instability threshold lies below the Anderson localization threshold, which lies below the observed clamp.
-The Anderson-localized low-transport regime, which lies above a critical value $\etastar$, enforces a power-independent lower bound on the observed gradient.
+Ion temperature clamping --- the saturation of the ion temperature regardless of heating power --- is observed across stellarator experiments.
+We propose a minimal model based on Anderson localisation.
+Starting from a reduced fluid model for drift waves [\textit{Phys.\ Fluids} \textbf{26}, 880 (1983)], we show that aperiodic stellarator geometry leads to a quasiperiodic Hill equation for the ion-temperature-gradient (ITG) mode structure.
+In a tight-binding approximation this equation reduces to an Aubry--Andre--Harper difference equation, suggesting an Anderson-localisation mechanism for ITG eigenfunctions.
+We identify a three-threshold ordering: the linear instability threshold lies below the Anderson localisation threshold, which lies below the observed clamp.
+This is conjectured to create a low-transport second regime above the instability threshold, qualitatively analogous to the second stability regime of MHD ballooning theory, and provides a power-independent lower bound on the observed gradient.

 \hrule height 0.6pt \end{@twocolumnfalse} }]